git-robi/get_next_line/README.md

 }
 ```

-### 🚀 Bonus Features
+### Bonus Features

-I also implemented some cool bonus features:
+I also implemented some bonus features:
 - Handling multiple file descriptors simultaneously
 - Using a single static variable
 - Same smooth performance with different BUFFER_SIZE values

-## 🔍 Final Thoughts
+## Final Thoughts

 This project really opened my eyes to how file I/O works at a lower level.
 It's one thing to use `fgets` or similar functions, but building this from scratch gave me a whole new appreciation for file handling in C.

 The skills I learned here - especially about memory management and linked lists - have been super helpful in later projects.
-Plus, now I have my own function for reading files line by line! 😎
+Plus, now I have my own function for reading files line by line!

 ---
 *Built with ❤️ and lots of coffee at 42 School*